maubot/maubot/README.md

 * [exec](https://github.com/maubot/exec) - A bot that executes code.
 * [commitstrip](https://github.com/maubot/commitstrip) - A bot to view CommitStrips.
 * [supportportal](https://github.com/maubot/supportportal) - A bot to manage customer support on Matrix.
-* [gitlab](https://github.com/maubot/gitlab) - A GitLab client and webhook receiver for maubot.
+* [gitlab](https://github.com/maubot/gitlab) - A GitLab client and webhook receiver.
+* [github](https://github.com/maubot/github) - A GitHub client and webhook receiver.

 Open a pull request or join the Matrix room linked above to get your plugin listed here